Travelling to Center Parcs in Germany Best Options for Big Families

 • To Memmingen Airport – this is the nearest airport to Park Allgäu Village.
 There are no easy routes to the village using public transport.
 A taxi straight to the village takes 25 minutes.

 Fancy a family road trip?
-Why not pile the kids into the car and head for Bispinger Heide Village?
+Why not pile the kids into the car and head for Bispinger Heide Village in the north of Germany?

 Useful Resources When Driving in France, Belgium, Germany and Netherlands